ErickSumUp/svircuit-ui/MIGRATION.md

 Newest first.
 Each entry records what was completed and anything the next session needs to know.

+### 2026-07-29 — Phase 4 attempted, only Pagination kept ⚠️

+Pagination is done and stays. **The Table and NotificationToast rewrites were rolled back by decision** — the code is back to the version that was there before.
+Read the two reasons below before attempting either again, because a faithful port is what got reverted.

+- **Pagination (4.3) ✅** now follows circuit: controlled via `currentPage` + a required `onChange`, `ariaLabel` renamed to `label`, up to five pages it renders one button per page and above that a `<Select>` with an optional `totalLabel` wired through `aria-describedby`.
+It renders nothing below two pages, and the active page carries `aria-current="page"`.
+Verified in the browser: the button list, the ten-option select, the disabled chevrons at both bounds and the empty single-page case.
+  Adopting circuit's shape deleted our windowing algorithm, which removed two bugs with it — the dead focusable `…` buttons and the branch that returned an empty page list for some inputs.
+- **Table (4.1) reverted.** The data-driven `headers`/`rows` contract cost more than it bought.
+It cannot express `colspan`, `rowspan`, `tfoot`, `caption` or grouped headers at all, so a consumer with a non-rectangular table is stuck, and it takes markup authoring away from the consumer for no gain on the output — both versions emit the same native table elements.
+The port also came out at 639 lines, because copying circuit's contract meant copying its dual shapes (a cell is a scalar _or_ an object, a row is an array _or_ `{ cells }`, a `sortLabel` is a string _or_ a function), each of which needs a normalization helper and pushes shape-checking into the markup.
+- **NotificationToast (4.2) reverted** along with it.
+- **Two principles came out of this, now in the ground rules:** the port has to be readable in one pass, and where a native element is already expressive the consumer should write the markup.
+Do not copy a circuit structure just because it is circuit's.

+**Next up: Phase 0.2 (field foundation), which still needs the decision, or Phase 5 (new simple components), which is independent.** Phase 2 is blocked on 0.2.
+Phases 4.1 and 4.2 are re-scoped below and should not be re-attempted as originally written.

 ### 2026-07-29 — Phase 3 core components ✅

 Every item in Phase 3 is done.
 34 unit tests pass, and all the touched stories were checked in the